Barasingha: Distribution and habitat

-In the 19th century, swamp deer ranged along the base of the Himalayas from Upper Assam to the west of the Yamuna River, throughout Assam, in a few places in the Indo-Gangetic plain from the Eastern Sundarbans to Upper Sind, and locally throughout the area between the Ganges and Godavari as far east as Mandla.
-Swamp deer was also common in parts of the Upper Narmada valley and to the south in Bastar.

-They frequent flat or undulating grasslands and generally keep in the outskirts of forests.
-Sometimes, they are also found in open forest.

-In the 1960s, the total population was estimated at 1,600 to less than 2,150 individuals in India and about 1,600 in Nepal.
-Today, the distribution is much reduced and fragmented due to major losses in the 1930s–1960s following unregulated hunting and conversion of large tracts of grassland to cropland.
-Swamp deer occur in the Kanha National Park of Madhya Pradesh, in two localities in Assam, and in only 6 localities in Uttar Pradesh.
-They are regionally extinct in West Bengal.
+Swamp deer were once common in many areas, including parts of the Upper Narmada Valley and to the south, in Bastar, prior to the 19th century.
+They frequent flat or undulating grasslands, floodplains and marshes, and generally stay on the outskirts of forests.
+At times, they are also found in open forest.
+In the 1960s, the total population was estimated to be between 1,600-2,150 individuals in India, with about 1,600 in Nepal.
+Today, the distribution is further reduced and fragmented, due to major losses in the 1930s–1960s following unregulated hunting and conversion of large tracts of habitat into cropland.

-They are also probably extinct in Arunachal Pradesh.
-A few survive in Assam's Kaziranga and Manas National Parks.
+In Nepal, they can be primarily found in the western areas of the country, south of the Himalayas, in Shuklaphanta and Bardiya National Parks.
+Within India, barasingha can be found in six localities in Uttar Pradesh.
+They are found in Kanha National Park, in Madhya Pradesh, and have also been observed across the state border in Chhattisgarh (near to Dhamtari), likely the most southerly extent of their distribution.
+They are regionally extinct in West Bengal, and are also likely extirpated from Arunachal Pradesh, Bihar, Jharkhand, Meghalaya, Nagaland and Odisha.
+A few barasingha still survive in Assam's Kaziranga and Manas National Parks.

-In 2005, a small population of about 320 individuals was discovered in the Jhilmil Jheel Conservation Reserve in Haridwar district in Uttarakhand on the east bank of the Ganges.
-This represents the northern limit of the species.
+In 2005, a small population of about 320 individuals was discovered in the Jhilmil Jheel Conservation Reserve in Haridwar district, Uttarakhand, on the east bank of the Ganges.
+This likely represents the most northerly limit of the species.